 2. AGRU’s shall be maintained in accordance with the manufacturer’s recommendations.

 Yes, an establishment is required to keep a written log of the required inspections and a record of any maintenance, testing, violations, etc. associated with the system.
-Refer to the “General Permit for the Discharge of Wastewater Associated with Food Preparation Establishments” for specific requirements.
+Refer to the March 27, 2013 letter from the Town of Glastonbury and the “General Permit for the Discharge of Wastewater Associated with Food Preparation Establishments” for specific requirements.
+Sample logs are as follows:

 The uncontrolled and/or inadequately controlled discharge of fats, oils and grease into municipal sanitary sewage systems has been the cause of significant numbers of raw sewage overflows resulting in both public health risks and negative impacts to Connecticut waterways.